 Best Water Bottles for Hiking and Backpacking in 2021

-Getting your intake right is one of the most important things you can master as a hiker.
+Getting your water intake right is one of the most important things you can master as a hiker.
 Sure, route finding is also pretty key!
 However, if you don’t drink enough, all your well-practised map reading counts for nothing if dehydration gets the better of you.
 Which is why it’s SO important to ensure that you have the right water bottle for the job.
 I’ve been trying out all sorts of different types of water bottles over the years and my findings have culminated in this list of the best water bottles for hiking and backpacking.

 From ultra lightweight backpacking water bottles to insulated water bottles that are ideal when hiking in extreme temperatures, we’ve got you covered.
 This list also includes a couple of the best filtered water bottles in the industry.